Vasi012/ELITE-Luxury-Cars/README.md

 ![Screenshot 2022-02-24 210943](https://user-images.githubusercontent.com/96884287/155608174-e598d706-01e2-4a97-81ab-1fc6a22088e4.png)

- Website behave as expected with no errors or warnings and redirected to success.html.
+ Websites behave as expected with no errors or warnings and redirected to success.html.

 Scenario Two - Missing Required Field First Name
 1. Navigate to ELITE | Luxury Cars Page